quipucords/quipucords/docs/installation.md

 2. Build the UI in the quipucords directory.
 See [quipucords-ui installation instructions](https://github.com/quipucords/quipucords-ui) for additional setup information.
 You must have NodeJS and yarn installed.

+   Even though the quipucords `Dockerfile` has instructions to fetch the latest UI assets from GitHub, this step requires you to rebuild the assets locally on your host because the `docker-compose.yml` file instructs the container to mount your host's code into `/app`, and that mounted directory effectively overwrites the existing UI assets that were in the container image.

    On Linux:
    ```
    cd quipucords